-As the only organisation for Tuberous Sclerosis in Australia, Tuberous Sclerosis Australia undertakes a wide variety of activities to benefit the individuals living with TSC and their families in Australia.
+As the only charitable organisation for tuberous sclerosis complex (TSC) in Australia, Tuberous Sclerosis Australia (TSA) undertakes a wide variety of activities to benefit the individuals living with TSC and their families in Australia.
 These include education, support services, advocacy and research.

-Formed in 1981 as the Australasian Tuberous Sclerosis Society (ATSS), we have always been run by volunteers, most of whom have Tuberous Sclerosis (TSC) or someone in their family with TSC.
-Our members include hundreds of families, in addition to professionals from the medical, caring and education fields.
+Formed in 1981 as the Australasian Tuberous Sclerosis Society (ATSS), our members include hundreds of families, in addition to professionals from the medical, caring and education fields.
 We are a founding member association of Tuberous Sclerosis Complex International (TSCi) and work closely with Tuberous Sclerosis Complex New Zealand.

-To achieve this, we focus our activity on connecting TSC families throughout Australia and providing up to date information on TSC management and treatment.
-When families have access to current information and have a strong support network, they are empowered to strive for the best outcomes for themselves and their TSC affected family member.
+To achieve this, we focus our activity on connecting and supporting those affected by TSC throughout Australia and providing up to date information on TSC treatment and management.
+When families and individuals have access to current information and have a strong support network, they are empowered to strive for the best outcomes.

 Our work includes

-Each May for TSC Global Awareness Day, our regional contacts host social and educational events around Australia.
+Each May for TSC Global Awareness Day, our regional contacts and community members host events around Australia.

-We advocate on behalf of families with TSC on issues such as access to new treatment, co-ordinated health care and support services.
+TSA advocates on behalf of those affected by TSC on issues such as access to new treatment, co-ordinated health care and support services.
 We collaborate with larger organisations including the Consumers Health Forum to achieve these outcomes.

 This award encourages and rewards exceptional work by a professional to improve the lives of families living with TSC in Australia and New Zealand.
-This award was established in 2011 and is awarded at the annual general meeting in August each year.
+This award was established in 2011 and is announced at the annual general meeting each year.